smarter-play/occupation-evaluator/README.md

 ### occupation_visualizer

-Visualizes the occupation function between two dates (defined within the script).
+Visualizes the occupation function between two dates for the mock Basket.
 The occupation is derived based on the measurements.

 **Usage:**
 ```